AD Security: Best Practices for Your Active Directory!

 Note: Administrative accounts are not the only privileged accounts you need to secure.
 Device and service accounts, too, are often equipped with sensitive permissions that make them a potential security risk.
 Attack patterns like Kerberoasting aim to extract and crack the password hash for service accounts.
 Managed service accounts, which change their passwords automatically, can protect from attacks like these.

 Educate Your Users

 Cybersecurity is as much about people as it is about technology.
 To keep your Active Directory safe, everyone in your organization, from the CEO to the front desk clerk, needs to understand and follow fundamental guidelines and principles.
-Training your users to recognize suspicious activity and avoid unsafe behaviors is one of the most effective ways to lower the risk of security incidents.
+Training your users to recognize suspicious activity or attempts at social engineering and avoid unsafe behaviors is one of the most effective ways to lower the risk of security incidents.
 Safety features such as automated phishing filters provide an additional layer of protection.